 All students must either have a zero balance or maintain a current payment status in an approved payment plan to participate in the graduation ceremony.
 Students who owe a balance will not receive their diploma and can only receive or send transcripts once the student pays the balance.

 Refunds

-The Academic Calendar lists a Drop/Add deadline for each semester.
-A student may be eligible for a refund only if the student formally withdraws on or before the Drop/Add deadline.
+The Academic Calendar lists a Drop/Add deadline for each term.
+A student may be eligible for a refund only if the student formally withdraws on or before the first Drop/Add deadline for each semester.